-Sweden doesn’t exactly have a reputation as being a great place for the young and broke.
+Sweden doesn’t have a reputation as the best place for the young and broke.
 But Gothenburg, the country’s second biggest city, may just surprise you.
-It was recently crowned most social city in the world, ahead of heavyweights such as New York, Barcelona and Berlin.
-Yep, Gothenburg might just be the coolest European city you’ve never heard of, so make sure to check out all the best bars, coffee shops, museums and more in our Gothenburg travel guide.
+It was recently crowned most social city in the world, ahead of heavyweights like New York, Barcelona and Berlin.

-To help you get the most out of your visit without breaking the bank, we’ve turned to Kare, a local photographer and fellow traveller, for the best things to do in Gothenburg on a shoestring – whether you’re looking for a cheap beer, vintage bargains, free things to do or the city’s best restaurants for under £10, we’ve got it all.
+To help you make the most of your visit without breaking the bank, we’ve turned to Kare, a local photographer and fellow traveller, for the best things to do in Gothenburg on a budget.
+Whether you’re looking for cheap beer, free things to do, vintage bargains or the city’s best restaurants for under £10, we’ve got it all.

 The Best of Gothenburg’s Independent Coffee Shops